-Mike represents information and technology businesses, including Internet, videogame and other interactive media companies, software companies, and entertainment and publishing companies.
+Mike represents information and technology businesses, including Internet, digital games and other interactive media companies, software, SaaS and other information technology companies, and entertainment and publishing companies.
 He also represents life sciences companies, including medical device and pharmaceutical developers, producers and distributors.
-He is experienced in strategic alliances, intellectual property licenses, videogame development and publishing deals, technology development and distribution transactions, and trademark and copyright protection and registration.
+He is experienced in strategic alliances, intellectual property licenses, videogame development and publishing deals, and technology development and distribution transactions.

 A former in-house lawyer and business development professional, Mike brings a practical perspective to clients' legal issues with a keen understanding of the importance of agreements that facilitate rather than hinder business.
 He is the co-author of The Lifecycle of a Technology Company: Intellectual Property Protection — Obtaining & Safeguarding Patents, Trademarks, Copyright & More, Aspatore Books, 2004.